Yesh18-Data/Portfolio-Construction-and-Risk-Management-/README.md

 - **Asset Allocation**: Determined the optimal distribution of assets in the portfolio to balance risk and return.
 - **Portfolio Optimization**: Applied optimization techniques to determine the optimal asset allocation for maximizing returns and minimizing risk.

-If you have any more details or features to include, let me know!
 ## Project Structure

 - `data/`: Contains the raw and cleaned datasets used in the analysis.